microsoft/genaiscript/docs/cli.md

 ## `keys`, manage OpenAI Token

 Commands to manage the OpenAI token on file.
-You can also use the `GPTOOLS_TOKEN` environment variable.
+You can also use the `GPTOOLS_TOKEN` environment variable or from `OPENAI_API_KEY/BASE` keys.

 ### gptools keys set <token>